nanoporetech/ts-runtime-typecheck/README.md

   An alias for a function that meets the requirements of TypeScript [Type Guards](https://www.typescriptlang.org/docs/handbook/advanced-types.html#user-defined-type-guards).
 They take the format `(value: unknown) => value is TYPE`.
 With the exception of specialist JSON checks all [TypeChecks](#reference-type-checks) conform to this type.

+- ### UnwrapTypeCheck

+  A helper type that extracts the type predicate from a TypeCheck type.
+Useful if you want to define a TypeChecks and use it as the basis for the related type instead of defining it separately and needing to maintain both.

 - ### InterfacePattern

   An alias for a [`Dictionary`](#dictionary) of [`TypeAssert`](#typeassert) functions.
 When used in conjunction with [`isStruct`](#isstruct) or [`asStruct`](#asstruct) they can  validate an `object` against the equivalent interface to the pattern.